 The world of Search Engine Optimization (SEO) is one where the rules are constantly changing.
+That’s why it might be a good idea to check out something like this Small Business SEO Company if you are thinking of using SEO.
 The big search providers change their criteria for ranking sites and then individuals who understand SEO, modify web pages and processes for promoting their sites, so these sites can appear in more search results and gain more business.
 Overall, the process is a positive one, resulting in better search results and more refined websites.
 However, some SEO tactics are not so favourable.

 For example, search engines used to rank sites based on how many times their site was linked to by other sites.
 In response to this, some companies created many bogus sites with links back to their site to influence their search rank.
 Much of the blog spam that contains embedded links utilizes this SEO tactic and the end result was an SEO bubble of sorts where some site ranks were greatly inflated.
 Search users had to wade through too much garbage to find real content so the search providers changed their strategy to assign a quality ranking to inbound links.
 Sites were penalized if much low quality links referenced their site in an effort to discourage their use but this also less idealistic individuals the tools to attack others using by performing actions that penalize competitors or other targets.
 Black Hat SEO tends to be very un-creative and harmful to a website, whereas White Hat SEO uses creative content in order to drive traffic to its user’s website.

 Negative SEO techniques are being used on targets such as competitors or those with opposing viewpoints to lower their search rankings and diminish their web presence.
 In my client’s case, the pages the sites mentioned his brand, also mentioned other company brands in other areas on their sites, implying negative SEO Services for hire.
 Research on the sites themselves was inconclusive as the sites were hosted at various locations around the world with fake contact information.